 - It is the patient's responsibility not to drive if they feel unfit to do so.

-- Sedation is more likely to occur on initiating opioids and changing dosages, but for patients who are stable and alert, driving may be possible.
+- Sedation is more likely to occur on initiating opioids and changing dosages; however, for patients who are stable and alert, driving may be possible.

 Treating opioid overdose